 It isn’t just about the property you are buying, it’s about where you’re buying it.
 The same mobile home will fetch different rents depending on where it’s located.
 Really get to know the area you want to invest in.
 It isn’t only about if you like it or want to live there, but more about what the numbers are showing.
 How fast is the area growing?
 Are rents rising faster than in other parts of the state?
 Spend time learning about the market, local trends and what other investors are doing locally.
 You can never know “too much,” so spend as much time as possible learning about what is going on around you.
 Look at as many properties as possible so you can find the best property for your needs.

 Just like choosing the neighborhood based on market statistics, you should also look at the property the same way.
 It’s not about buying the manufactured home you would want to live in, but rather the property that has the greatest potential for high returns.
 People use many different formulas to determine if a property is a good investment.
 A simple one to consider is the 1% rule which states that you should bring in 1% of the properties value each month.
 If you paid $150,000 for the property, you should aim to collect at least $1,500 in rent each month for the mobile home.

 Be Mindful of Your Math

 Of course, your calculations need to go much further than the 1% rule stated above.
-You should run a full cash-flow analysis to determine if a Dallas, Texas DFW area property will be a good investment.
+You should run a full cash-flow analysis to determine if a Dallas, Texas area property will be a good investment.
 Determining your exact ROI can be a tricky process.
 Determining a “good” ROI percentage can be tricky too is it varies widely between markets and property types.
 Many investors will say to aim for at least a 10% return, but this can be different depending on your situation.